35 Black Interior Designers You Should Definitely Be Following on Instagram

 For designs that are both chic and livable (no ultra-formal living rooms guests aren't allowed to touch around here!), check out the work of Atlanta-based Faneisha Nibbs of Inner Beauty Interiors.
 In addition to images of complete rooms, Nibbs's account is full of closeups of small vignettes—a styled console, impeccably curated bookshelves—to highlight all of the details and little decisions that go into a space that wows.

 Even if you don't know Justina Blakeney by name, you've probably heard about her popular blog Jungalow, and you've definitely spotted photos from her viral Instagram account.
 One of the leaders in the bohemian decor trend, Blakeney embraces an aesthetic that is retro-inspired, colorful, patterned, and decidedly plant-filled.
-Follow her so you won't miss a single plant pic or dreamy jewel-toned wall.
+Follow her so you won't miss a single plant pic or dreamy jewel-toned wall, then head to her online shop to get the look for your own home.

 In addition to complete home makeovers, Ellen W. Interior Concepts offers a peek at another aspect of interior design on its Instagram account: the art of home staging.
 We're pretty sure that adding a stunning pink velvet sofa to the living room is a surefire way to seal any home-buying deal.
 A couple room makeovers we can't stop obsessing over: this baby nursery (do you see that crib canopy!?) and this funky, modern living room.

 AphroChic is a New York-based husband-and-wife design team that creates rooms that tell a story.
-The creators of the first African American concept house ever presented on the West Coast, as well as the owners of their own product line (with everything from fabric to candles), this talented design duo is one to watch.
+The creators of the first African American concept house ever presented on the West Coast, as well as the owners of their own product line (with everything from fabric to candles), this talented design duo is one to watch (and shop here!).

 When you envision your dream home, do the words "minimalist" and "sophisticated" come to mind?
 If so, Ishka Designs is a must-follow for you.
 The team was started by Anishka Clarke and Niya Bascom, and this couple's path to interior design was untraditional (she worked in finance, he worked in photography and film).
 When they decided to join forces as a design duo, their effortlessly beautiful work proved them to be a natural fit for the design world.